Ming-Yeung-Alfred-Meng/make-it-stand/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Where $g$ is the direction of gravitational pull.

-4. Iteratively identify indicies of voxels in the voxel grid that are within the outer mesh by at least the minimum thickness.
+4. Iteratively identify indicies of voxels in the voxel grid that are within the outer mesh by at least the minimum thickness. igl::signed_distance() can use fast winding number to check if a point is inside a mesh and calculate its distance from it.
+We only consider voxel centers that has a distance $s$ outputed by igl::signed_distance() s.t. $s \leq 0$ and $|s| \geq \text{minimum thickness}$.

 5.
 Sorting